-House Dems formally condemn Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi
+Dem-led House formally condemns Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi

 The parliamentarian determined at the time that the speaker’s use of the word "lowest" amounted to inappropriate language, and O'Neill's words were taken down.

-Collins, in a statement late Monday, condemned Democrats for effectively reversing Hoyer's ruling.
+Collins, in a statement late Tuesday, condemned Democrats for effectively reversing the ruling.

 "Democrats admitted her words violated the rules of decorum, the very rules that ensure democracy’s every voice can be heard as we carry out the people’s business," Collins said.
 "Still, every Democrat lawmaker voted against striking her words from the record.
 It bears repeating the House prizes decorum because it is a symptom of and a catalyst for a healthy, confident democracy.
 I hope we recover that confidence soon and more forward with respect for the American people who sent elected officials, including the president, to represent them in Washington.”